 The main fan spins up as normal and the screen turns on, but doesn’t say anything on it.

 How I accidentally removed the firmware

 I had a new model to print.
 I loaded an SD card into the printer and switched it on.
 Blank screen.

 I switched it on and off a couple of times.

-I kept digging through forum threads until I got to the bottom of it.
+I kept digging through forums until I got to the bottom of it.

-At first, I hadn’t considered that I’d flashed the firmware.
-I was under the impression that you needed an arduino and a bunch of cables to do that.
+At first I hadn’t considered that I’d flashed the firmware.
+I was under the impression that you needed an Arduino and a bunch of cables to do that.
 That was in fact the case with the original Ender.

-However, since the arrival of the Ender V-2, the Ender 3 and Ender 3 Pro models have started shipping with a new, 32-bit motherboard.
+However, since the arrival of the Ender V-2, both the Ender 3 and Ender 3 Pro models ship with a motherboard which can flash firmware via the SD slot.